satyasm45/Rendezvous-Meet/README.md

 ## Working Prototype
 Rendezvous is live at : 'https://rendezvous-meet.azurewebsites.net'
-<break><i>Note:May take a liitle time to load when accessing for the first time.
+<br><i>Note:May take a liitle time to load when accessing for the first time.

 ## Project Description